Youth Offending Service - Camden Rise

 Youth Justice Service

-Camden’s Youth Justice Service (YJS) works with young people, aged 10 to 17, and their families to tackle issues that might lead to offending behaviour, as well as helping to prevent young people at risk of offending from getting involved in crime and jeopardising their future prospects.
+Camden’s Youth Justice Service (YJS) works with children aged 10 to 17, and their families, to tackle issues that might lead to offending behaviour, as well as helping to prevent children at risk of offending from getting involved in crime and jeopardising their future prospects.

 • Running local crime prevention programmes and offering voluntary support programmes

-• Helping young people and their families at court
+• Helping children and their families at court

-• Staying in touch with a young person if they’re sentenced to custody.
+• Staying in touch with under 18s if they’re sentenced to custody.

 More info and blogs